Public land sales are held for Federal land that is identified as not longer needed by the government or the public they serve.

 Here’s a link to the BLM FAQs regarding the sale of public land by the federal government:

-If you’re interested in buying land to build your own log home you may be able to find what you’re looking for through public land sales of federal land that is administered by the BLM.
 These government land sales are for land that was claimed by the federal government as being part of the public domain and for which they no longer have a need.